dmentipl/cocktails/content/recipes/southside.md

 ## Instructions

-1. Shaken (without mint).
-2. Rolled (with mint).
-3. Serve in a cocktail glass.
+Shake ingredients with ice.
+Serve in a cocktail glass.
+Garnish.
-4. Garnish with mint leaf.